If you're worried about your vision, RNIB Scotland's Eye Care Liaison Officers (ECLOs also known as Eye Clinic Liaison Officers) are here for you.

 Whatever eye condition or needs you may have, you’re not alone.
-RNIB and other partner organisations provide ECLO services in hospitals across Scotland, working with NHS and Health and Social Care Partnerships to help people living with sight loss.
+RNIB Scotland and other partner organisations provide ECLO services in hospitals across Scotland, working with NHS and Health and Social Care Partnerships to help people living with sight loss.

 With an ECLO's expert guidance you can:

 Maintain your independence

 Better understand your eye condition and treatment

 Apply for benefits and concessions